nicnaude/Carousel-rapid-prototype/README.md

 ###Required prototype Features
 - [x] Users can swipe up to reveal the Sign In to My Dropbox buttons.
 - [x] The resulting sign in form fades into view.
+- [x] The Sign In button moves up to avoid being obscured by the keyboard.
 - [x] Live textfields will evaluate login credentials.
 - [x] The sign in process is simulated using a minor delay on the animation.
 - [x] Users can swipe through four welcome screens to learn more about the app.